 The Apple Watch heart rate sensor is generally considered to be quite accurate for measuring heart rate during various activities.
 It uses advanced optical sensors to monitor your heart rate continuously throughout the day, during workouts, and even at rest.
 While it provides accurate heart rate data for most users, factors not tight enough, movement during exercise, and tattoos on the wrist can affect its accuracy.

 How Does An Apple Watch Measure Your Heart Rate?

-Before we get into accuracy, understanding how the Apple Watch measures your heart rate can help you get an idea of the level of sophistication involved in the entire process.
+Let’s understand how the Apple Watch measures your heart rate.
 Ever noticed a green LED gleaming at the edge of your Watch?
 Well, that’s your device going to work!

 With that said, there’s a difference between the amount of blood that flows compared to when your heart beats and when it doesn’t.
 So, by gauging the amount of light absorbed, an Apple Watch can predict the amount of time your heart takes to beat and provide a relatively accurate reading.

 Green LEDs are not all an Apple Watch uses.
 While considered relatively old, Infrared can still provide a highly accurate reading of your heart rate.
 Since the primary method consumes a lot of your battery, the Apple Watch’s infrared sensor is used to provide background heart rate information.

 Here’s a quick look at when either of these sensors are used:

 How Accurate Is Apple Watch Heart Rate Overall?